brooklynrail/brooklynrail-platform/content/events/2023/03/michaela-yearwood-dan-some-future-time-will-think-of-us.md

 ---
 title: "Michaela Yearwood-Dan: Some Future Time Will Think of Us"
-deck: Featuring Yearwood-Dan and Amber Jamilla Musser
+deck: Featuring Yearwood-Dan and Amber Jamilla Musser, with Alex Patrick Dyck
 summary: Artist Michaela Yearwood-Dan joins Rail contributor Amber Jamilla Musser for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Alex Patrick Dyck.
 people:
   - person: michaela-yearwood-dan
   - person: amber-musser